himco/hziee_washer_patched/README.md

 Hziee TCL Washer Free With ESP32(Web)

 Q:What's the base?
-A:Just a piece of esp32
+A:Just a piece of esp32 with micropython develop enviroment.

 Q:How to Use?
-A:Flash it into MicroPython develop enviroment
+A:By http request within wifi. e.g. To start Standard Mode: http://192.168.16.16/?mode=1 e.g. To send myself serial data: http://192.168.16.16/?raw=AA00CC

 Q:What's the extra lib.?
 A:Picoweb(for the web)